base-link/base/book/prompts.md

-# ChatGPT Prompts in Star
+# ChatGPT Prompts in NoteTree

 Here is some code for a programming language we are calling "TreeCode"